jamescheriyan/capstone-project/README.md

 In your deliverables, you will include the model evaluation (and interpretation if applicable), a data visualization(s) of your choice that is directly related to the question you ask, ethical considerations, and the resources you used to troubleshoot and find answers or solutions.

-# Check the file  'capstone-project.ipynb' for entire Kaggle notebook
+# Check the file  [capstone-project.ipynb] for entire Kaggle notebook